KnowTheCode/meta-box-basics/README.md

 # Meta Box Basics

 This plugin is a companion to the [Meta Box Basics Lab](https://knowthecode.io/labs/meta-box-basics) on [Know the Code](https://knowthecode.io).
-It provides a boilerplate you can use for every meta box you create.

-This plugin accepts a configuration file into the meta box generator.
-Using the runtime configuration parameters, you can craft different meta boxes for your projects.

 ## Installation